 Heat a small amount of oil in a nonstick skillet and drop corn mixture by heaping tablespoons onto hot oil, like you’re making pancakes.
 Cook a few minutes on each side, till golden.
-Remove to a paper-towel-lined platter and keep warm till all are cooked.
+Remove to a paper-towel-lined platter and keep warm until all are cooked.
 Serve immediately.

-Makes about 20 “oysters” Figure on 3-4 per person.
+This recipe makes about 20 “oysters.”
+Figure on three or four per person.

 Southwestern corn salad

-One of my favorite ways to use fresh corn (or frozen, in a pinch, off-season) is with this Southwestern corn salad:
+One of my favorite ways to use fresh corn (or frozen, in a pinch, off-season) is with this Southwestern corn salad.

 In a large mixing bowl or plastic container, combine

-3 cups corn
+- 3 cups corn

-1 (15–ounce) can black beans (rinsed and drained)
+- 1 (15–ounce) can black beans (rinsed and drained)

-2 ripe tomatoes (cored, seeded and diced),
+- 2 ripe tomatoes (cored, seeded and diced)

-1 (4-ounce) can mild diced green chilies (or jalapenos, if you prefer a spicier salad)
+- 1 (4-ounce) can mild diced green chilies (or jalapenos, if you prefer a spicier salad)

-1 teaspoon fresh minced garlic,
+- 1 teaspoon fresh minced garlic,

-Salt and pepper to taste.
+- Salt and pepper to taste

 Love summer produce?
-You may also be interested in the following:
+You might also like: